marcel-kanter/python-canopen/docs/emcy/emcy.rst

 EMCY
 ====

 The DS301 standard defines error codes.
+A list is given in DS301 v4.02 "Table 25: Emergency error code classes".

 For some of the EMCY error codes there are constants defined: